D'oh? No! Homer and 'The Simpsons' team earn Hall tribute

 Still hugely popular 25 years after it first aired, that Simpsons episode featuring the voices of Ken Griffey Jr., Darryl Strawberry, Jose Canseco and a lineup full of luminaries gets a fitting tribute Saturday from the national pastime.

 That's when the Hall of Fame in Cooperstown, New York, will present a plaque to Homer - well, really a piece of paper.
-Plus, a Simpsons-themed exhibit will open inside the shrine.
+Plus, a Simpsons-themed exhibit will open inside the shrine after a ribbon-cutting ceremony.

-Actual Hall members Ozzie Smith and Wade Boggs will be in town to talk about taping their roles as Homer's teammates on the ringered-up Springfield Nuclear Plant softball squad, as will Sax.
+Actual Hall members Ozzie Smith and Wade Boggs will be in town to talk about taping their roles as Homer's teammates on the ringered-up Springfield Nuclear Plant company softball squad.
+Hired by the evil Mr. Burns for the championship game, almost all of them are befallen by an odd fate and can't play.

-Miami Marlins manager Don Mattingly was playing for the New York Yankees when he lent his voice to the animated show that was sweeping the nation.
+Miami Marlins manager Don Mattingly was playing for the New York Yankees when he lent his voice to the animated show about a funny-looking family that was sweeping the nation.

 ''I didn't know a whole lot about it, honestly.
-I knew it was hot and my kids watched it, but I didn't really know that much,'' he said.
+I knew it was hot and my kids watched it, but I didn't really know that much,'' Mattingly said.

 Doesn't to this day, either.
-He's never seen the half-hour episode from start to finish.
+He's never seen the half-hour program from start to finish.

 ''No, not the whole thing,'' Mattingly said.